Table of Contents

 Social Security Disability Benefits for Migraines

 One of the simplest ways to qualify for Social Security disability based on your migraines is if they result from another condition you have been diagnosed with.
-For example, anxiety, depression, neurological disorder, stroke, and high blood pressure can cause episodic migraine symptoms.
+For example, anxiety, depression, post-traumatic stress disorder, neurological disorder, stroke, and high blood pressure can cause episodic migraine symptoms.
 If you have both conditions together, it could be much more straightforward to get your claim approved.

 Because standalone migraine disease can be more challenging to diagnose and prove, you could have a more challenging time obtaining disability benefits.
 But that doesn’t mean you can’t get one.
 The SSA considers several points when evaluating your migraine symptoms, like your migraines’ frequency and severity, and how they limit your daily capabilities.